 More Payments, More Problems?
 Consider a Consolidated Payment Processing System

-Together, card-not-present and contactless transactions make up the majority of payments today.
+Together, card-not-present (CNP) and contactless transactions make up the majority of payments today.
 As the number of payment channels grows, managing payment processing and compliance becomes more difficult — and expensive.
 Companies must expertly juggle regulations, fees, rates, and customer expectations just to do business.

 A consolidated payment processing system can simplify payment processing, tighten compliance, lower costs, and increase efficiency.
 However, locking yourself into a payment vendor’s proprietary system can reduce the scope of potential benefits, and building a custom in-house solution requires a level of financial expertise that few companies possess.